NINAnor/sscd/README.md

 ### 2. Set-up Conda environment for SSCD
-This step creates a Conda environment for SSCD tool, with all the required packages and python dependencies being automatically installed.
+This step creates a Conda environment for the SSCD tool, with all the required packages and python dependencies being automatically installed.

   - Open a conda prompt (**Start** > **Anaconda** > **Anaconda Prompt**)
   - Navigate to the SSCD directory